 That was practically the only bad news in the day's numbers.
 In the same weekly jobs report, continued claims tumbled 148,000 to a smaller-than-anticipated 6.69 million in the week to June 6, the latest week for which data is available.
 It was the lowest since May 9, and the largest one-week drop since November 2001.

-The Philadelphia Fed said its business activity index rose sharply to minus 2.2 in June from minus 22.6 in May.
+The Philadelphia Fed said its business activity index jumped to its highest level since last September, rising to minus 2.2 in June from minus 22.6 in May.

 That was well above economists' expectations of minus 17, based on the median of forecasts in a Reuters poll and above even the highest of estimates, which topped out at minus 6.